Staying at the New York Athletic Club (NYAC)

 Cloakrooms and Communications Rooms

 I arrive early as I’m off to meet a fellow blogger for Brunch.
 ‘Ma’am’ is invited to leave her overnight bag in the cloakroom and to enjoy a coffee and a newspaper in the Communications Room.
-The Comms room is one of the few places where phones and computers can be used within the building and is an impressive business center.
-It is still showing signs of the Covid era, requesting members to wear masks, yes even in September 2023!
+The Comms room is one of the few places where phones and computers can be used within the building and is an impressive business centre.

 Communications Room NYAC